Facebook, Twitter, Google CEOs to defend key law before U.S. Senate panel

 WASHINGTON (Reuters) - The chief executives of Facebook, Twitter and Google will defend a law protecting internet companies before a Senate panel on Wednesday, a topic that has split U.S. lawmakers on ways to hold Big Tech accountable for how they moderate content on their platforms.

-Facebook Inc's FB.O Mark Zuckerberg, Twitter Inc's TWTR.N Jack Dorsey and Google's GOOGL.O Sundar Pichai will be asked about how they monitor and moderate political content online.
+Facebook Inc’s Mark Zuckerberg, Twitter Inc’s Jack Dorsey and Google’s Sundar Pichai will be asked about how they monitor and moderate political content online.

 They are expected to tell the committee chaired by Republican Senator Roger Wicker that Section 230 of the Communications Decency Act - which protects companies from liability over content posted by users - is crucial to free expression on the internet, according to their testimonies seen by Reuters.